5 Letter Words Ending in L

 krill

-Noun : any of several small marine crustacean species of plankton in the order Euphausiacea in the class Malacostraca.
+Noun : Any of several small marine crustacean species of plankton in the order Euphausiacea in the class Malacostraca.

 Noun : A surname.